fcristovao/await/README.md

 This can be useful in the context of
-[Docker Compose](https://docs.docker.com/compose/) where service needs to wait for other dependant services.
+[Docker Compose](https://docs.docker.com/compose/) where service needs to wait for other dependent services.

-Optionally a timeout can be provided to specify how long to wait for all dependant resources to become available.
+Optionally a timeout can be provided to specify how long to wait for all dependent resources to become available.
 On success the command returns code `0` on failure it returns code `1`.

-Additionally a command can be specified which gets executed after all dependant resources became available.
+Additionally a command can be specified which gets executed after all dependent resources became available.

 ## Installation